 Phy 301.
-Seminar and Advanced Lab.
-Weekly discussion of current topics in physics; selected experiments and small scale research projects in classical and modern physics.
-Open to second-semester sophomore, junior, and senior majors and minors in physics.
+Physics Seminar.
+Weekly discussion of current topics in physics based on student presentations of approved scientific articles or small-scale experiments.
+Articles may be selected to prepare students for Senior Theses.
+Open to junior and senior majors and minors in physics.
 May be repeated for credit. .25 unit.